Dump cakes are as easy as pouring the ingredients into the pan; even kids can make these tasty desserts. This page contains recipes for dump cakes.

 This cake is made by layering the ingredients together over each other.
 There is not really any stirring.
 It has pineapple, cherry, and pecans blended with yummy yellow cake mix.

+Recipes for making Dump Cake.
 Put crushed pineapple on the bottom, then put cherry pie filling on top of the crushed pineapple.
 Put the cake mix on top and press down with melted butter.
-Bake in a 9x13 cake pan at 350 degrees for 35 to 40 minutes or until looks like cake.

 A deliciously different and simple to prepare pumpkin cake.
 All you do is dump!
 Mix pumpkin, milk, eggs, sugar, salt, and cinnamon.
 Pour mixture into a greased 9x13 inch casserole dish.